NorthCoastChurch/IT-Policy/Security-Policy-30-Internet-Of-Things.md

 **Cybersecurity Risks and Privacy Risk Considerations**

-It is important for {COMPANY-NAME} to understand the use of IoT because many IoT devices affect cybersecurity and privacy risks differently than IT devices do.
-Being aware of the existing IoT usage and possible future usage will assist {COMPANY-NAME} in understanding how the characteristics of IoT affect managing cybersecurity and privacy risks, especially in terms of risk response.
+It is important for North Coast Church to understand the use of IoT because many IoT devices affect cybersecurity and privacy risks differently than IT devices do.
+Being aware of the existing IoT usage and possible future usage will assist North Coast Church in understanding how the characteristics of IoT affect managing cybersecurity and privacy risks, especially in terms of risk response.

-It is important for {COMPANY-NAME} to manage cybersecurity and privacy risk for IoT devices versus conventional IT devices, determining how those risk considerations might impact risk management in general, risk response and particularly mitigation, and identifying basic cybersecurity and privacy controls {COMPANY-NAME} may want to consider, adapt, and potentially include in requirements when acquiring IoT devices.
+It is important for North Coast Church to manage cybersecurity and privacy risk for IoT devices versus conventional IT devices, determining how those risk considerations might impact risk management in general, risk response and particularly mitigation, and identifying basic cybersecurity and privacy controls North Coast Church may want to consider, adapt, and potentially include in requirements when acquiring IoT devices.
 The IoT Risk Management Guide contains insight as to the differences in risk between conventional IT devices and IoT devices.
 This document resides in the IT document storage area.

 **ADDENDUM A**